iByteABit256/service-lookup/README.md

 pip install service-lookup
 ```

-### Add to PATH
+### PATH Configuration

-In order to be able to call `service-lookup` directly from any directory, you must add the Python scripts directory to your PATH environment variable.
+To call `service-lookup` directly from any directory, ensure the Python scripts directory is in your system's PATH environment variable.

-The default location for Windows is `<User_Directory>/AppData/Local/Programs/Python/<Python_Version>/Scripts`.
+The typical locations are:
+- **Linux/macOS**: `~/.local/bin/` or the `bin` directory of your Python installation
+- **Windows**: The `Scripts` directory within your Python installation

 ## Installation From Repository